 The epigenetic modification data from (h)MeDIP-seq and the gene expression profiles are combined for integrative analysis.
 The 5mC or 5hmC differentially modified genes and the differentially expressed genes are hierarchically clustered on the heatmaps, to allow correlation of the changes (Fig. 2).

 Figure 2.
-A combined analysis of hMeDIP-seq and LncRNA expression microarray profiling, as shown in the clustering heatmaps, to reveal the relationship of hydroxymethylation of lncRNA promoters with the lncRNA gene expression.
+A combined analysis of hMeDIP-seq and LncRNA expression array profiling, as shown in the clustering heatmaps, to reveal the relationship of hydroxymethylation of lncRNA promoters with the lncRNA gene expression.

 3.Visualization of LncRNA promoter (hydroxy)methylation